Before you enter

 Word count and number of articles

-We do not take articles that are more than 5,000 words into consideration.
-Articles beyond that limit put a heavy strain on our translation resources and judging committees.
-For longer works, you can submit a shortened version.
+We do not take articles that go beyond 5,000 words into consideration.
+Articles beyond that limit put a heavy strain on our judging committees.

 Please submit only one article per person per category for the categories: Investigative Reporting, Distinguished Reporting, Innovation and Migration Journalism.